Copula Based Fusion of Clinical and Genomic Machine Learning Risk Scores for Breast Cancer Risk Stratification: Methodology

 \subsection{Overview and Guiding Question}

-In this section, we describe the development, testing, and combination of clinical and genomic machine learning (ML) risk scores for patients in the METABRIC breast cancer cohort.
-Our primary question is straightforward: for the same group of patients, how do risk scores derived from routine clinical data and high-dimensional genomic data compare when predicting 5-year cancer mortality, and what does their combined behavior reveal about patients at particularly high risk?
+In this section, we describe the development, internal, and external evaluations of clinical and gene-expression machine learning (ML) risk scores for breast cancer prognosis.
+Our primary question is: for the same patients, how do risk scores derived from routine clinical data and high-dimensional gene-expression data compare when predicting 5-year mortality, and what does their joint behavior reveal about patients at particularly high risk?

 We approached the problem as a two-view prediction task.
-First, we created a binary outcome to show whether each patient died from cancer within 60 months of diagnosis, and included only patients with enough follow-up to assess this.
-Next, we divided the predictors into two groups.
-The clinical view encompasses standard clinical and pathological variables, including age at diagnosis, tumor size, nodal status, receptor status, treatment indicators, and other baseline characteristics.
-The genomic view includes mRNA expression and mutation features from the same patients.
+In the METABRIC cohort, we first created a binary 5-year cancer-specific death endpoint and retained only patients with sufficient information to determine this outcome.
+We then divided the predictors into two views.
+The clinical view included routinely collected demographic, tumor, receptor, subtype, and treatment-related variables.
+The gene-expression view included mRNA expression features from the same patients.

-For each view, we trained several supervised machine learning models to predict 5-year cancer death.
-We used 5-fold stratified cross-validation to get out-of-fold predicted probabilities for every patient in the dataset.
-These out-of-fold probabilities make up our clinical risk score and genomic risk score.
-They show how well each view alone predicts 5-year cancer death, without including the held-out patient in model training.
+For each view, we trained several supervised ML models and obtained 5-fold out-of-fold predicted probabilities for every patient.
+These out-of-fold probabilities defined the clinical and gene-expression risk scores.
+We then converted the two scores to pseudo-observations on the unit square and fitted several bivariate copula families to model their dependence structure.
+Finally, we assessed whether the resulting joint risk patterns were associated with long-term outcome differences using Kaplan--Meier and competing-risks analyses.

-To examine the relationship between the two risk scores, we first converted them to pseudo-uniform variables using their empirical ranks and applied standard bivariate copula models, including the Gaussian, Clayton, and Gumbel copulas.
-We used these fitted copulas to calculate summary measures of overall and tail dependence, and assessed goodness-of-fit with the Cramér–von Mises statistic and a parametric bootstrap.
-Finally, we grouped individuals by their risk scores (for example, low in both, high in one, or high in both) and compared their survival outcomes using Kaplan–Meier curves.

-The next section explains how we built the 5-year cancer-death endpoint using the METABRIC survival variables.
-It also shows how this process defines the analytic cohort for all later analyses.
+To address external evaluation, we then harmonized METABRIC and TCGA by retaining only the clinical and gene-expression predictors available in both cohorts and by defining a consistent 5-year overall survival endpoint in both datasets.
+Models were trained in METABRIC and evaluated without retraining in the independent TCGA cohort.